Gabriel Acacius Coussa: Priesthood and episcopal service

 Coussa served as director of the Melkite Scholasticate in Beirut from 1921 to 1925.
 He was then chosen as assistant general of his order, a position he occupied from 19 December 1925 to 20 May 1934.
 While in that role he also acted as Superior of the monastery of Deir-esh-Chir in 1929.

 In late 1929 he left for Rome, where he was the delegate of the Melkite hierarchy in the commission for the preparatory studies for the codification of the Oriental canon law.
 While in Rome he also assumed the position of professor of canon law at the Pontifical Roman Athenaeum from 1932 until 1936.
 Coussa began service as the assistant to the Pontifical Commission for the Preparation of the Oriental Canon Law on 21 March 1933; when the commission was charged with the redaction of the Code of Oriental Canon Law, he became its secretary, 16 July 1935.

 From 1936 until 1953 he served as professor of the Latin Code of Canon Law, at the Pontifical Institute "Utriusque Iuris", Rome.
 Beginning in 1946 he served as dean of the faculty of canon law at the university.
 On 3 March 1946 Father Coussa was appointed Secretary of Interpretation of the Code of Canon Law for the Roman Curia.
 He was an acquaintance of Angelo Giuseppe Roncalli, who later was elected Pope John XXIII.
 Coussa was elected Assessor of the Sacred Commission for the Oriental Church on 15 January 1953.

 On 26 February 1961 he was elected titular Archbishop of Hierapolis/Gerapoli for the Melkite Church.
-Coussa was consecrated bishop 16 April 1961 in the Sistine chapel, by Pope John XXIII, assisted by Giovanni Mele, bishop of Lungro, for the Italo-Albanians of Continental Italy, by Giuseppe Perniciaro, titular bishop of Arbano, auxiliary and vicar general of the apostolic administrator of Piana degli Albanesi, by Archmandrite Théodore Minisci, higoumène of the Italo-Greek monastery of Grottaferrata, and by Archmandrite Ambroise Kassis, superior general of the Basilian Order of Aleppo.
+Coussa was consecrated bishop 16 April 1961 in the Sistine Chapel, by Pope John XXIII, assisted by Giovanni Mele, bishop of Lungro, for the Italo-Albanians of Continental Italy, by Giuseppe Perniciaro, titular bishop of Arbano, auxiliary and vicar general of the apostolic administrator of Piana degli Albanesi, by Archimandrite Théodore Minisci, higoumène of the Italo-Greek monastery of Grottaferrata, and by Archimandrite Ambroise Kassis, superior general of the Basilian Order of Aleppo.
 He was then named Pro-Secretary of the Congregation for the Eastern Churches on 4 August 1961.

 On 13 August 1961, Coussa was appointed Pro-Secretary of the Congregation for the Eastern Churches.
 On 19 March 1962, he was appointed Cardinal-Priest of Saint Atanasio.
 He was the first Eastern Catholic to serve as the head of the Congregation.

 His tenure, however, was short.
 Coussa died unexpectedly in Rome due to peritonitis caused by appendicitis on 29 July 1962, just as the Second Vatican Council was opening.
-His remains were transferred to the church of S. Atanasio, Rome, his cardinalitial title, in May 1963.
+His remains were transferred to the church of S. Atanasio, Rome, his cardinalitial church, in May 1963.